 I realize that this post makes an obvious point in a boring technicl way so I put all the rest of it after the jump.

-An aside, the Real Business Cycle view that reduced employment is an efficient response to a shock is less obviously wrong than usual.
+An aside, according to the Immediate Edge, the Real Business Cycle view that reduced employment is an efficient response to a shock is less obviously wrong than usual.
 I am sure that there is additional inefficient unemployment now, but one doesn’t have to be crazy to say someething like 13% unemployment is efficient right now.
 Also note that Keynesians have no problem recognizing that reduced output and employment can sometimes be efficient.

 Now I am going to present a model in which there is a reduction of hours worked and production and everything is Pareto efficient, then explain how it differs from the real world.
 A sufficient (and generically necessary) condition for Pareto efficiency is that there are complete contingent claims markets.
 This means that for any state of nature, there is an asset which pays 1 unit of numeraire good in that state.
 In particular, it means that people can buy Covid 19 insurance which pays if there is a Covid 19 epidemic (note the assumption that agents with rational expctations already knew in 2019 (and in 1920) that Covid 19 was possible — complete contingent claims markets imply that people have always known that a Covid 19 epidemic was possible).
 People whose work involves face to face contact with customers and whose work is not absolutely necessary (baristi and waiters) would buy that insurance.
 Now they would be sitting at home ordering things to spend the payment from the insurance company.
 This means that in the efficient model, there is some demand for goods which did not occur (until maybe today) in the USA.

 The sudden poverty of people who used to be employed and aren’t now because their work is socially inefficient during a pandemic is a result of, among other things, incomplete markets.